language

 English

-The Kumano Kodo is a pilgrimage route that leads to Kumano, where the gods reside, and is popular not only with Japanese people but also with people from overseas.
-Let's take a peek at its charm!
+The Kumano Kodo is a pilgrimage route leading to Kumano, a sacred place believed to be inhabited by the deities.
+It's popular not only among japanese people, but also with visitors from overseas.
+In this article, we'll take a brief look about its charm!

 What is the Kumano Kodo?

-Surrounded by nature, Kumano has long been revered as a sacred place where gods reside, and a belief arose that by making a pilgrimage to Kumano one could entrust the gods with happiness in the afterlife.
-For this reason, many people, regardless of social status, age or gender, from retired emperors and aristocrats to samurai and commoners, crossed the arduous journey to Kumano.
-The sight of so many pilgrims lining up was even described as "ant pilgrimages to Kumano."
+Surrounded by nature, Kumano has long been revered as a sacred place where gods dwell.
+A belief developed that by making a pilgrimage to Kumano, one could entrust their happiness in the afterlife to the gods.
+As a result, people of all social classes-- from emperors and nobles to warriors and commoners, young and old-- undertook the difficult journey to Kumano.
+The sheer number of pilgrims was so great that it was described as the "Ant Procession to Kumano".

-In 2004, it was registered as a World Heritage Site as part of the "Sacred Sites and Pilgrimage Routes in the Kii Mountains," and even today it is visited by many tourists from both Japan and abroad.
+In 2004, the Kumano Kodo was registered as a UNESCO World Heritage Site under the title "Sacred Sites and Pilgrimage Routes in the Kii-Mountain Range".
+Even today, it attracts many tourists from both Japan and abroad.

 "Kumano Kodo Nakahechi Toganoki Chaya" Photo courtesy of Wakayama Prefecture Tourism Federation

-There are several main routes along the Kumano Kodo.
-Below we will introduce three of the most famous routes.
+There are several major routes within the Kumano Kodo.
+But in this article, we'll discuss three of the well-known ones below:

 Click here for the Kumano Kodo map!